16th Street Mall

-The 16th Street Mall is a 4/5 mi pedestrian and transit mall in downtown Denver, Colorado, opened in 1982 to ease bus congestion and improve pedestrian access.
-Designed by architect I. M. Pei, its granite paving forms an intricate pattern inspired by the western diamondback rattlesnake and Navajo weaving.
-The mall runs from Market Street to Civic Center Station at Broadway, with the 16th Street FreeRide shuttle bus stopping at every intersection and extending off-mall to Union Station.
-The mall hosts hundreds of stores and restaurants, including the Denver Pavilions shopping center.
+16th Street, formerly the 16th Street Mall, is a 1+1/4 mi pedestrian and transit mall in downtown Denver, Colorado, opened in 1982 to ease bus congestion and improve pedestrian access.
+The original portion was designed by architect I. M. Pei, its granite paving forms an intricate pattern inspired by the western diamondback rattlesnake and Navajo weaving.
+The pedestrian only parts of the street extend from Wynkoop Street to Civic Center Station at Broadway, with the 16th Street FreeRide shuttle bus stopping at every intersection and extending to Union Station.
+The street hosts hundreds of stores and restaurants, including the Denver Pavilions shopping center.